lmagyar/prim-sync/README.md

     - Server Start Directory: eg. /storage/emulated/0
     - Prevent Standby: enable
     - Announce server in LAN: enable if you use zeroconf (DNS-SD)
-    - Servername: make it unique, even if you don't use zeroconf, especially when multiple phones are synced, because this will be used as unique identifier to store the per-device-sync-state between runs
+    - Servername: eg. your-phone-pftpd - make it unique, even if you don't use zeroconf, especially when multiple phones are synced, because this will be used as unique identifier to store the per-device-sync-state between runs
     - SFTP Hostkey algorithms: enable at least ed25519
     - Other options can be left unchanged
 - Stop the server (if you have started)